 On Jan.
 31, 2020, the World Health Organization (WHO) declared the outbreak of COVID-19 or the coronavirus a global emergency.

-The Japan National Tourism Organization has a multilingual coronavirus hotline for those who think they may be affected.
-Support is available in English, Chinese, and Korean 24 hours a day.
+JNTO, the Japan National Tourism Organization, has a multilingual coronavirus hotline for those who think they may be affected.
+Support is available in English, Chinese, and Korean 24 hours a day, 365 days a year.

 If you’re living in Japan or planning to visit after the pandemic, you may be wondering how safe it is.
 What can you do to protect yourself?
 What events have been affected?
 Will the virus impact travel plans outside of Japan and greater Asia?